 It isn’t just Texas.
 Nationwide, most private schools are religious.
 Here, for example, are the actual private schools in Glee‘s hometown of Lima, Ohio.
 None of them looks like Dalton Academy.
 The main purpose of most private schools is not to prepare teenagers for college, but to provide young children with religious education.

 This is why private school choice laws are often challenged under state “Blaine amendments,” which forbid government aid to religious schools.
 The Education Savings Accounts passed by the Texas Senate are designed to withstand Blaine challenges by giving funds to parents instead of schools, by not limiting parents’ spending to tuition, and by drawing funds from general revenues instead of public education accounts.
 Similar Education Savings Accounts have withstood constitutional challenges in Arizona and Nevada.
 They will surely be contested in court if enacted in Texas.

 Another problem with the prep school stereotype is that private students skew young.
 Only 4 percent of Texas private schools are standalone high schools, while 16 percent are early childhood programs limited to Kindergarten and Pre-K.

-Private enrollments drop by 21 percent after Kindergarten, decline gradually through the next 8 years, and then drop by another 21 percent at the start high school.
+Private enrollments drop by 21 percent after Kindergarten, decline gradually through the next 8 years, and then drop by another 21 percent at the start of high school.
 The decline challenges another stereotype since it suggests that parents are less than perfectly satisfied with private schools.
 In Texas, more children leave private schools for public schools than the other way round.